jcdotnet/jc-social-sharing/readme.txt

 == Description ==

-Add buttons to share on Buffer, Facebook, LinkedIn, Pinterest, Telegram, Twitter and WhatsApp.
+Add buttons to share your posts on Buffer, Facebook, LinkedIn, Pinterest, Reddit, Telegram, Twitter and WhatsApp.

 This is a simple, responsive and VERY lightweight plugin that offers nice and customizable buttons.

 == Features ==

-- Sharing support for Buffer, Facebook, LinkedIn, Pinterest, Telegram, Twitter and WhatsApp.
 - Allows you to drag and drop the buttons you want to display.
 - Allows you to reorder the buttons.
-- Allows you to display the buttons after/before the text content.
+- Allows you to display the buttons after/before the post content.
-- Allows you to display a text before/above the buttons
+- Allows you to display a custom text before/above the buttons.
-- Allows you to hide the social media names.
+- Allows you to hide the social networks names.
 - Allows you to play animations on hover.
 - Fully responsive.
 - Fully translated into Spanish (es_ES).
 You can contribute to translate this plugin by contacting the author.
-- This plugin has a small file size and uses the necessary (just a few lines) JavaScript and CSS.
+- SEO-friendly: This plugin has a small file size and uses the necessary PHP, JS and CSS code.
-- This plugin doesn't use external libraries, only installs Font Awesome if hasn't been installed yet.
+- SEO-friendly: No external libraries (only uses Font Awesome if hasn't been installed yet).
-- This plugin doesn't create any tables on the WordPress database.
+- SEO-friendly: No external requests.
+- Sharing support for Buffer, Facebook, LinkedIn, Pinterest, Reddit, Telegram, Twitter and WhatsApp.

 == Support ==